PredatH0r/ChanSort/readme.md

 --------------
 ChanSort is a PC application that allows you to reorder your TV's channel list.
 Most modern TVs can transfer channel lists via USB stick, which you can plug into your PC.
-ChanSort supports various file formats from Samsung, LG, Panasonic, Sony, Philips, Hisense, Toshiba, Grundig, Sharp, Dyon, Blaupunkt, SatcoDX (used by ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken), Linux VDR, SAT>IP .m3u and Enigma2 based Linux boxes.
+ChanSort supports [file formats from numerious brands](#models) and can copy program numbers and favorites from one file to another, even between different models and brands.

 ![screenshot](http://beham.biz/chansort/ChanSort-en.png)